List of Die Hard characters: Lucy McClane

-Lucy is the daughter of John McClane & Holly Gennaro and the older sister of John "Jack" McClane Jr. She was estranged from her father, but during her college years in Rutgers University, she was kidnapped by cyber-terrorist Thomas Gabriel.
+Lucy is the daughter of John McClane & Holly Gennaro and the older sister of John "Jack" McClane Jr. She was estranged from her father, but during her college years in Rutgers University-Camden, she was kidnapped by cyber-terrorist Thomas Gabriel.
 After her father saves her and Matt Farrell, they seemed to be on speaking terms and that she changed her last name from Gennaro to McClane.
 Several years later, Lucy drove her father to the airport as he goes to Russia to investigate the arrest of her brother Jack.
 She was seen when John returns with Jack and she reunites with them after their adventure in Moscow and Chernobyl, Ukraine.
-She is portrayed by Mary Elizabeth Winstead.
+She is portrayed by Taylor Fry in the first film and Mary Elizabeth Winstead in the last two films.

 In Live Free or Die Hard, Lucy tells her boyfriend that McClane is dead and calls herself "Lucy Gennero", her mother's maiden name.
 She is later kidnapped by cyber-terrorist Thomas Gabriel for leverage against her father.
 She proves to be resilient, tells her father the positions of Gabriel's men, and injures one when McClane is incapacitated.
 By the end of the film, she calls herself "Lucy McClane" and develops feelings for a hacker called Matt Farrell.

 Winstead reprised her role for a cameo appearance in A Good Day to Die Hard.
 Since Live Free or Die Hard, she and John have mended their relationship.
 After Lucy drops her father off to the airport, she warns her father "not to screw up" when he travels to Russia.
 She later calls him while he's in the middle of a car chase and he has to hang up.
 She meets his plane when he returns with Jack and happily reunites with both.

 Prior to Live Free or Die Hard, Lucy was featured in the video game Die Hard: Vendetta as a member of the Los Angeles Police Department.